 Participants at a rally to raise public awareness about antibiotic resistance in Jakarta.
 The rally was organized in a busy thoroughfare of the Indonesian capital by ReAct partner Yayasan Orangtua Peduli (YOP), which has been championing rational use of medicine in the country through a variety of outreach activities, including public events, use of social media and training programmes.

 Leveraging knowledge of the region and close links of ReAct members with key health activists ReAct Asia Pacific has mobilized a significant range of champions trying to transform national level policies and implement community outreach programs on antibiotic resistance.
-ReAct’s partners and associates work on the issue in Singapore, Malaysia, Vietnam, Timor Leste, Thailand, the Philippines and India.
+ReAct’s partners and associates work on the issue in Singapore, Malaysia, Vietnam, Thailand, and India.

 Apart from its active networking, another reason for ReAct Asia Pacific’s success in the region has been its ability to offer a global and more holistic perspective on the issue of antibiotic resistance.
-A few of the themes ReAct Asia Pacific has emphazised are:
+A few of the themes ReAct Asia Pacific emphasis are:

 - the need for an ecological approach